ScooloV/bbpedia/docs/death_zone/new_inducements.md

 TECTONIC SHIFT
 You may cast this spell at the start of any of the opposition's team turns, before any player is activated.
-For the duration of this team turn, there is a -1 modifierr applied to the dice roll every time an opposition player attempts to Rush.
+For the duration of this team turn, there is a -1 modifier applied to the dice roll every time an opposition player attempts to Rush.

-Note that this modifierr applies alongside any other modifierrs that apply to attempts to Rush.
+Note that this modifier applies alongside any other modifiers that apply to attempts to Rush.

 REALITY BLINKS